paulpatarinski/DirectoryChat/README.md

-XamarinFormsSeed
+Directory Chat
 ================

-A seed project for Xamarin Forms
+A sample app demonstrating how to implement a chat feature for a directory of employees.